tgui9660/SlackConnectorAPIv2/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!</br>

 channels:manage
-Manage public channels that DaisySlackBotv2 has been added to and create new ones
+Manage public channels that @YourBot has been added to and create new ones

 channels:read
 View basic information about public channels in a workspace

 chat:write
-Send messages as @DaisySlackBotv2
+Send messages as @YourBot

 chat:write.public
-Send messages to channels @DaisySlackBotv2 isn't a member of
+Send messages to channels @YourBot isn't a member of

 dnd:read
 View Do Not Disturb settings for people in a workspace

 groups:write
-Manage private channels that DaisySlackBotv2 has been added to and create new ones
+Manage private channels that YourBot has been added to and create new ones

 im:read
-View basic information about direct messages that DaisySlackBotv2 has been added to
+View basic information about direct messages that YourBot has been added to

 im:write
 Start direct messages with people